pauly/lightwaverf/README.md

-    lounge light - this will set the lounge light on (previous dim level) at the start time of the event and turn it off again at the end of the event lounge light full - this will set the lounge light to full (100%) at the start time of the event and turn it off again at the end of the event lounge light on - this will set the lounge light on at the start time of the event and WILL NOT turn it off again at the end of the event lounge light off - this will set the lounge light off at the start time of the event and WILL NOT turn it off again at the end of the event
+    lounge light - this will set the lounge light on (previous dim level) at the start time of the event and turn it off again at the end of the event lounge light full - this will set the lounge light to full (100%) at the start time of the event and turn it off again at the end of the event lounge all 50 - this will set all the lights in the lounge light to 50% at the start time of the event and turn them off again at the end of the event
+    lounge light on - this will set the lounge light on at the start time of the event and WILL NOT turn it off again at the end of the event lounge light off - this will set the lounge light off at the start time of the event and WILL NOT turn it off again at the end of the event

 You can also set moods using the calendar by creating an event with the following syntax:

-    mood living movie - set movie mode in the lounge mood living alloff - turn everything off in the lounge mood living allon - turn everything on in the lounge mood all alloff - turn everything off in all rooms
+    mood living movie - set movie mode in the lounge

 And you can execute sequences using the calendar by creating an eventas follows: